 A content audit offers significant benefits to your website or blog.
 Here are some benefits you can expect:

-Improved website performance: A content audit will help you to identify outdated or irrelevant content that can harm your website’s performance.
-You can then remove or improve it, which can lead to better user experiences, and improve your website’s overall performance.
+A content audit will help you to identify gaps in your content that can harm your website’s performance.
+You can then remediate the gaps by fixing them or removing it to improve overall performance and results.

-Boosted engagement: By examining your content, you can understand your audience’s preferences and tailor your content strategy to their needs.
-This way, your audience is more likely to engage with your content, leading to better engagement rates.
+By examining your content, you can understand your audience’s preferences and tailor your content strategy to their needs.
+Your audience is more likely to engage with your content, leading to better engagement rates.

 Before conducting a content audit, you need to prepare for it.
 Here are a few things you should keep in mind: